-I am an International PhD student based out of the School of Psychology, working closely with conservation sciences.
-My research background is in the behavioural sciences, primarily psychology.
-Though my current interest is more diverse—I seek mechanisms of best practice for conservation and changing human behaviour in an ecological space.
-Currently, my interest lies in dissecting the interface of human-ecological systems through numerous, different discourses.
+Erik is Senior Behavioral Scientist at Behaviour Innovation and Postdoctoral Researcher at the Queensland University of Technology.
+His research background is in the behavioural sciences, primarily psychology.
+Though his current interest is more diverse— Erik seeks mechanisms of best practice for conservation and changing human behaviour in an ecological space.
+Currently, his interest lies in dissecting the interface of human-ecological systems through numerous, different discourses.

 Project Website: http://ccres.net/